Nerwyn/service-call-tile-feature/README.md

 # How To Use

-The trade off of the level of customizability that this card offers is that it can be a bit confusing to use.
-I'll document all of the available features and options below.
+The trade off for the level of customizability that this card offers is that it can be a bit confusing to use.
+All of the available features and options are documented below.
 This card can be installed using HACS by adding it as a custom frontend repository.

 1. To start create a tile card.
 The entity ID can be anything you like.
 2. Click `ADD FEATURE` and then `Service Call`